interestin-idiot/PRODIGY_SD_04/README.md

-# Software Development Intern At Prodify Infotech
+# Software Development Intern At Prodigy Infotech
 ## Task 4 : Implement a Sudoku Solver

 Create a program that solves Sudoku puzzles automatically.
 The program should take an input grid representing an unsolved Sudoku puzzle and use an algorithm to fill in the missing numbers.